kul-sudo/Screened/README.md

 After downloading Screened, you can save the executable file wherever you want.

 Run the executable, choose your screenshot format and click `Screenshot`.
-Then a file explorer will be opened; there you have to choose where you want to save your screenshot!
+Then a file explorer will be opened; there you have to choose where you want to save your screenshot.

 Click `current window` if you want to screenshot only the active window.